Anas-Dew/Anas-Dew/README.md

 * [Join the Dewsverse Discord Community](https://bit.ly/dewsverse-community)

-* Currently building a productivity extension named [Todo Stack](http://todostack.vercel.app/) which is the fastest todo app (probably) because it works only with your keyborad.
+* built a productivity extension named [Todo Stack](http://todostack.vercel.app/) which is the fastest todo app (probably) because it works only with your keyborad.
 * 🤝  I'm open to collaborating on a new project, writing blogs or something that interests me.
 * ⚡  I still watch FRIENDS and The Big Bang Theory (On Reels 😁).

 ## Top Repositories